 I find reading in a browser uncomfortable.
 Most websites look crappy and take long to load, especially on mobile.
 I experimented a bit with collecting articles into e-books using Calibre, but paginated media is a far worse user experience.

-Asynchronous Reading: Instapaper
+Asynchronous Reading: Instapaper or Pocket

 Instead, I read nearly all my articles through Instapaper.
 The articles get synced to my mobile devices where I can read them offline in a nice readability view.
 This is ideal for reading during my commute!
 It’s also great to have an archive of all the stuff I’ve read.
 Occasionally, I remember an article that I’ve read years ago and can hunt it down through Instapaper’s global search of all my saved articles (although the search is spectacularly bad).